parrish727/MelaninOS/README.md

 #### WIP FEATURES
- - A basic filesystem, built for LibertyOS
+ - A basic filesystem, built for MelaninOS
  - Full documentation for the entire kernel
  - Full support for reading/writing to FAT filesystems
  - Basic networking capabilities